Empirical Bayes for Data Integration: Examples

-As a purely exploratory analysis, TGFB showed stronger correlations with genes inside the mouse shortlist than with genes outside, see Figure \ref{fig:tgfb_exploratory} (left).
+As a purely exploratory analysis, TGFB showed stronger correlations with the 172 genes inside the mouse shortlist than with other genes, see Figure \ref{fig:tgfb_exploratory} (left).
 While this suggests that the mouse findings may have value for humans, these correlations only measure marginal association, and are not concluding evidence that the mouse study helped identify genes that are predictive of TGFB (i.e., conditionally associated with TGFB, given all other genes).
 To assess this rigorously, we performed Bayesian variable selection with our empirical Bayes framework.
 For comparison, we repeated the exercise under a Beta-Binomial prior, which does not use the mouse data.
+The run time under the Beta-Binomial prior was 14 seconds and for our empirical Bayes framework it was 49 seconds (Ubuntu laptop, 13$^{th}$ gen Intel core i7, 32Gb RAM).
 We report results when using the pMOM prior on parameters, the results for Zellner's prior are almost identical and are in the supplement.
-The estimated empirical Bayes prior inclusion probabilities were 0.032 for genes in the mouse list and 0.015 for those outside.
+The estimated empirical Bayes prior inclusion probabilities were 0.032 for genes in the mouse list and 0.015 for those outside, supporting that genes identified in mice are more likely to be relevant in humans.
 Figure \ref{fig:tgfb_exploratory} (right) shows the posterior inclusion probabilities (PIPs) for all genes using empirical Bayes and using the Beta-Binomial.
 While the PIP for most genes was close to 0 under both, there are non-negligible differences for genes with large PIPs.
 Table \ref{tab:tgfb_topgenes} shows genes with PIP$>$0.5 under either analysis.
 Empirical Bayes assigned higher PIPs to all these genes, e.g. 2 had PIP$>$0.9 and 5 had PIP$>$0.5, whereas for the Beta-Binomial there were 0 and 4 genes respectively.

 These differences in PIP are not huge, but they can have practical implications.
-For example, if one sets a stringent PIP threshold such as 0.95, only empirical Bayes would find a gene associated to TGFB.
-This gene is CILP, a cartilage intermediate layer protein that has been independently found to be associated to colon cancer progression \citep{wang_xueli:2023}.
+For example, if one sets a stringent PIP threshold such as 0.95, only empirical Bayes would find a gene associated with TGFB.
+This gene is CILP, a cartilage intermediate layer protein that has been independently found to be associated with colon cancer progression \citep{wang_xueli:2023}.
 At a 0.9 threshold a second gene emerges, GAS1.
-This is a growth-arrest specific gene that is associated to colon cancer metastatis \citep{li_qingquo:2016}.
+This is a growth-arrest specific gene that is associated with colon cancer metastasis \citep{li_qingquo:2016}.
 Note that both CILP and GAS1 were in the mouse shortlist, as well as HIC1 and ESM1, but not KCNJ5-AS1.

 While this discussion already suggests that the empirical Bayes findings are supported by the biological literature, we conducted two more analyses to further assess that using the mouse-based meta-covariates gave better inference.
 First, we used leave-one-out cross-validation to assess the accuracy of the Bayesian model averaging predictions.
 Specifically, we computed the $R^2$ coefficient between out-of-sample predictions and observations (i.e. their squared correlation), obtaining $R^2=$0.527 for empirical Bayes and 0.488 for the Beta-Binomial.
 That is, adding the mouse data gave slightly higher out-of-sample predictive accuracy.
 Second, there is the question of whether the estimated $\hat{\omega}_2= 0.74$ is significantly different from 0.
 To assess this in an independent fashion from our Bayesian analysis, we used the hyper-parameter estimates from the leave-one-out exercise to obtain a jackknife confidence interval.
 Said interval was (0.68, 0.82), and all the estimated $\omega_2$ were $>$0.64, providing strong evidence that truly $\omega_2 \neq 0$ and that the mouse findings are informative for humans.